lucee/lucee-docs/docs/04.guides/06.extensions/10.extension-membase/page.md

 1. In Services/Cache create a new instance of Membase Cache.
 You can also select if you need to use this instance as default for objects/templates/queries/resources.

-1. Fill the required informations for creating a connection to your membase server ( or cluster ).
+1. Fill in the required information for creating a connection to your membase server ( or cluster ).

 What is MOXI ??